DavidAce/EMC-New/README.md

+# Evolutionary Monte Carlo (EMC)
+This program finds the global minimum in a general parameter space.

 ## Compilation
 Use " make " to generate the binary "EMC".
 Use " make clean " to clean old object files.